Brogden, North Carolina

 Brogden is a census-designated place (CDP) in Wayne County, North Carolina, United States.
 The population was 2,510 in 2020.
 It is included in the Goldsboro, North Carolina Metropolitan Statistical Area.

 History

 The community takes its name from the Brogden family, Quakers of English descent who settled in the area during the colonial period.

 Shiloh Primitive Baptist Church was listed on the National Register of Historic Places in 2008.

+Brogden is the birthplace of Ava Gardner.